Desert Hot Springs Real Estate

 Desert Hot Springs is home to Cabot’s Pueblo Museum, the former home of Cabot Yerxa, one of the city’s earliest settlers, and is now a state historical site.
 A popular tourist destination since the 1950’s, Desert Hot Springs has always had retro motels, chic spa hotels, and unusual watering holes such as Dillon’s Roadhouse which has been a local hangout for more than a half century.
 As with all the cities of the Coachella Valley, Desert Hot Springs evokes images of the Wild West’s natural beauty and has been the site of many film and TV show locations including the 1992 movie, The Player, which was shot at Two Bunch Palms.

 For additional information on the exciting Desert Hot Springs real estate market, accept an invitation from Brad himself or contact him directly by calling 760-880-5845.
-You may also or tour his website where you can customize your search for real estate in Desert Hot Springs, find information on specific Greater Palm Springs area communities and learn all about real estate in this magnificent Southern California resort community.
+You may also or tour the website where you can customize your search for real estate in Desert Hot Springs, find information on specific Greater Palm Springs area communities and learn all about real estate in this magnificent Southern California resort community.